Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Preliminaries on the Boltzmann collision operator

 \section{Preliminaries on the Boltzmann collision operator}

 In this part, we give estimates on the trilinear form $\langle Q(g,h), f \rangle$ in our physical framework (meaning that the collision kernel $B$ satisfies conditions~\eqref{eq:product}, \eqref{eq:angularsing}, \eqref{eq:Phi}).
 We start by recalling some homogeneous estimates and then establish some new estimates in weighted Sobolev (or Lebesgue) non homogeneous spaces.
-These new estimates will be used both in the linear (Section~\ref{sec:lin}) and nonlinear (Section~\ref{sec:nonlinear}) studies.
+These estimates will be used in the linear (Section~\ref{sec:lin}) and nonlinear (Section~\ref{sec:nonlinear}) studies.
+At the end of this section, we also give some estimates that will be useful in the study of regularization properties of the linearized operator (see Section~\ref{sec:reg}).

-For sake of clarity, we recall that $m(v) = \langle v \rangle^k$ with $k>0$ and that we will specify the range of admissible $k$ in each result.
+For sake of clarity, we recall that $m(v) = \langle v \rangle^k$ with $k\ge 0$ and that we will specify the range of admissible $k$ in each result.

 {